opencypher/cypher-for-gremlin/README.md

 The toolkit is composed of:

 - [translation](translation): Cypher to Gremlin translation library for Java
-- [tinkerpop/cypher-gremlin-extensions](tinkerpop/cypher-gremlin-extensions): Cypher-specific custom functions and predicates for Gremlin
+- [tinkerpop/cypher-gremlin-extensions](tinkerpop/cypher-gremlin-extensions): Extensions to Gremlin to enable full support for Cypher functionality
-- [tinkerpop/cypher-gremlin-server-plugin](tinkerpop/cypher-gremlin-server-plugin): Gremlin Server plugin that enables Cypher query processing (also includes Cypher extensions above)
+- [tinkerpop/cypher-gremlin-server-plugin](tinkerpop/cypher-gremlin-server-plugin): Gremlin Server plugin that enables Cypher query processing (also includes extensions above)
 - [tinkerpop/cypher-gremlin-console-plugin](tinkerpop/cypher-gremlin-console-plugin): Gremlin Console plugin that enables client-side translation of Cypher queries or communication with a Cypher-enabled Gremlin Server
 - [tinkerpop/cypher-gremlin-server-client](tinkerpop/cypher-gremlin-server-client): Gremlin Server client wrapper that can send Cypher queries to a Cypher-enabled Gremlin Server
 - [tinkerpop/cypher-gremlin-neo4j-driver](tinkerpop/cypher-gremlin-neo4j-driver): Neo4j Java API wrapper for users familiar with Neo4j